angular/angular/aio/content/guide/ivy-compatibility.md

 See more details in the original issue [here](https://github.com/angular/angular-cli/issues/16146#issuecomment-557559287).

 1. Check that imported libraries have been marked side-effect-free.
-If your app imports from shared libraries that are meant to be free from side effects, add "sideEffects": false to their `package.json`.
+If your application imports from shared libraries that are meant to be free from side effects, add "sideEffects": false to their `package.json`.
 This will ensure that the libraries will be properly tree-shaken if they are imported but not directly referenced.
 See more details in the original issue [here](https://github.com/angular/angular-cli/issues/16799#issuecomment-580912090).